Host a Regional Trail Event

 - - No permanent markings allowed

 - Many townships require approval for events that impact their jurisdiction.
-If required, Sponsor must provide proof of approval from these townships.
-If event crosses roads, Sponsor must coordinate with local municipalities responsible for those intersections.
+If required, Applicant must provide proof of approval from these townships.
+If event crosses roads, Applicant must coordinate with local municipalities responsible for those intersections.
 See contact information below.

 - Leaving gates open for ease of access may be permitted.
 They must be closed and locked promptly after the intended use.

 - County staff and/or emergency services may be required to be on site throughout the event.

 - It is the Applicants responsibility to comply with all established disability requirements applicable to the American with Disabilities Act (ADA).